 Orthotics (insoles or shoe inserts) are utilized to restore or assist in maintaining normal foot positioning and mechanics during gait.
 Any biomechanical dysfunction in the foot/ankle can lead to a variety of conditions including, but not limited to: heel pain, knee pain, and low back pain.
 In some cases, exercise alone can assist in correcting these biomechanical faults.
-However, in most cases, an orthotic can be beneficial to improve the stability of the foot/ankle complex; thus, improving the postural alignment and reducing negative effects of ground reaction forces through the LE during gait and functional task.
-Here at Advanced Therapy and Rehabilitation, we have several options of orthotics, and your therapist can help with determining the proper type based on your condition.
+However, in most cases, an orthotic can be beneficial to improve the stability of the foot/ankle complex; thus, improving the postural alignment and reducing negative effects of ground reaction forces through the lower extremity during gait and functional task.
+Here at Advance Physical Therapy and Rehabilitation, we have several options of orthotics, and your therapist can help with determining the proper type based on your condition.

 Below is a list of orthotics that are utilized here in our clinics: